EDIpack/EDIpack2.0/doc/quickstart/01_anderson.rst

 We construct a discretized bath by fitting such function on the Matsubara frequencies  :math:`G_0(i\omega_n)` using the methods in :ref:`fit`.
-Finally we input this bath into the :f:func:`ed_solve` solver of  |edipack2| in presence of local interaction on the impurity.
+Finally we input this bath into the :f:func:`ed_solve` solver of  |edipack| in presence of local interaction on the impurity.

 Source code
 ------------------------------